How Desert ant Inspired Dead-reckoning Robot Navigation

 Desert ants forage solo, ranging up to 500 meters from the nest with no landmarks in featureless terrain.
 They navigate home by path integration — continuously tracking the direction and distance of each step using their compound eyes and counting steps with a built-in pedometer — arriving within meters of their nest entrance.

-In the language of biomimicry, this falls under the Sense › Track position without landmarks category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Sense › Track position without landmarks category.

 The Design Principle